 HOMEMADE BLUEBERRY SYRUP MAKES ALL THE DIFFERENCE

-Because we want maximum blueberry flavor in our blueberry muffins (without simply throwing a thousand blueberries into the mix and hoping it all holds together), I incorporate the blueberries in two ways: whole, throughout the base; and boiled into a syrup for swirling on top.
+Because we want maximum blueberry flavor in our blueberry muffins (without simply throwing a thousand blueberries into the mix and hoping it all holds together), I incorporate the blueberries in three ways: whole throughout the base; boiled into a syrup for swirling on top; and then fresh berries pressed into the crumble after baking.

 All that you have to do to make the syrup is throw half of the blueberries into a saucepan with a tablespoon of sugar and heat until the blueberries burst and boil.
 Then mash them lightly and let the mixture cook until thickened.
 At that point, you can remove the mixture from heat, stir in a little lemon juice to once again boost that blueberry flavor (but don't worry, these muffins aren't lemony), and wait until the syrup has cooled.